 - More software add-ons and related programs.
 A community of developers can create software that builds on WooCommerce, with hundreds of extensions available.

 - More customization.
 Having access to the code means programmers aren’t limited to the changes that the software developers decide to allow.

 - Often tighter security.
 This could seem counter-intuitive because the code is openly available.
 However, the community can find bugs and vulnerabilities, often faster than the company’s programmers can.

-Users can find questions to their answers easily since the open-source community is highly active and helpful, eliminating the need to wait for customer service to assist.
+Users can find answers to their questions easily since the open-source community is highly active and helpful, eliminating the need to wait for customer service to assist.
 But there are also some downsides to open-source software:

 - All that customization takes a bit of work.
 Prepackaged software from a company can sometimes be simpler than open-source software.
 With WooCommerce, you’ll have more to keep track of.

 - Keeping your software up to date can take more work.
 Many people scattered around the world might be developing extensions, plugins, or updates.

 - It might be harder to find support if the software is developed by a community rather than a single vendor.

 Using a web design service could give you the best of both worlds.
 Their team will find the updates and extensions you need, allowing you to receive the benefits of open-source software without having to worry about the details.